-Gonzo's song "I'm Going to Go Back There Someday" in the desert after Doc Hopper made a serious revenge to break down the engine on Fozzie's Station Wagon.
+- Gonzo's song "I'm Going to Go Back There Someday" in the desert.

-Kermit's epiphany immediately afterward: "Well then...I was lying when I said I never promised anybody anything.
+- Kermit's epiphany immediately afterward: "Well then...I guess I was wrong when I said I never promised anybody anything.
 I promised me."

-The final film appearance of Edgar Bergen and Charlie McCarthy, who died shortly after filming, and to whom the film is dedicated.
+- The final film appearance of Edgar Bergen (with Charlie McCarthy), who died shortly after filming, and to whom the film is dedicated.
 Bergen was a huge influence on Jim's early work.

-It's a little hard not to choke up watching Jim Henson's Kermit singing his iconic song at the beginning.
+- It's a little hard not to choke up watching Jim Henson's Kermit singing his iconic song at the beginning.
 Nevermind that the shot itself is so breathtakingly beautiful, it can bring tears to the eyes on its own, and did for several Muppet Performers at the time.